jack-r-warren/remove_from_coverage/README.md

 # Remove from Coverage
 > Author: [Jack Warren](https://jackwarren.info)

 Manipulate `lcov.info` coverage files to ignore files matching given patterns.
-This can be used to exclude generated files from coverage reports.
+This can be used to exclude generated files from coverage reports, and is language-agnostic.

 ```text
 Remove files with paths matching given PATTERNs from the lcov.info FILE